vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 355 ; was oral, 108, 325.
 Toetb, brusbing of, see under Danta.

 dbāvana.
 Telang, Mr. Justice, on coronation . of Shivaji, 379a.
-Temples, adıninistration of temples and mathas in ancient timor, 910net 913; could be enterod by Antyajas According to Smityarthesāra, 176 ; dancing girls attached to, 903–904; existed long before 6th century B, C., 710; king's duty to pupish porsons interfering with temple property, 911; kings appointed officer called Devatadhyaksa, 912; mentioned by Laugākṣi-gruya, Gau tama, Ap.Db.S. and other sutras, 709; of god Brahma raro, 724 ; præṇa pratiṣth& of images in, a later element, 900; procedure of esta blisbing images in, 897-899 ; pro cedure of consecrating image of Viṣnu, accordiog to VaikbTossa, 901-903; to be circumain bulated if one meets them on one's way, 709; to be erected in the contro of the capital, 710; two ways of osta blishment of images in, 897; trees to be planted round,895;worshippers (prujaris) in temples of different gode are different, 722. , Tengalaia, sect of the followers of
+Temples, adıninistration of temples and mathas in ancient timor, 910net 913; could be enterod by Antyajas According to Smityarthesāra, 176 ; dancing girls attached to, 903–904; existed long before 6th century B, C., 710; king's duty to pupish porsons interfering with temple property, 911; kings appointed officer called Devatadhyaksa, 912; mentioned by Laugākṣi-gruya, Gau tama, Ap.Db.S. and other sutras, 709; of god Brahma raro, 724 ; præṇa pratiṣth& of images in, a later element, 900; procedure of esta blisbing images in, 897-899 ; pro cedure of consecrating image of Viṣṇu, accordiog to VaikbTossa, 901-903; to be circumain bulated if one meets them on one's way, 709; to be erected in the contro of the capital, 710; two ways of osta blishment of images in, 897; trees to be planted round,895;worshippers (prujaris) in temples of different gode are different, 722. , Tengalaia, sect of the followers of

 Rimāquja, 593.
 Thomas, Dr. E. J., 711n.
 Thomson, Mr. Edward, 624, 635n.
 Tilak, 'Orion' by, 2870, 829n; 'Arctio